Dennis-Maigua/ai-medical-assistant/README.md

 # Setup Installation

 >**Note**: Make sure you have installed the latest version of [Git](https://git-scm.com/downloads) and [Python](https://www.python.org/downloads/release/python-31011/) before proceeding.
 By default, `pip` comes pre-installed with Python.
-Otherwise if not, you can download it from [here](https://bootstrap.pypa.io/get-pip.py) and open it to install automatically.
+If missing, you can download it [here](https://bootstrap.pypa.io/get-pip.py) and open it to install automatically.

 ### Step 1.
 Confirm Installation